-The city (population 151,038) recognized that it needed to adopt to support businesses on the brink of complete closure.
+The city (population 151,038) recognized that it needed to adopt an emergency business recovery strategy to support businesses on the brink of complete closure.
 City staff quickly realized they could support outdoor dining and retail by expanding sidewalks for on-street dining and retail.

 In order to do this, the city first had to shrink traffic lanes.
 In just two days, the city reduced the main downtown corridor, Grand Avenue, to two lanes, deploying more than 100 concrete K-rails — angled barriers designed to divert or block traffic — to do so.
 The barriers were purchased with about $55,000 in CARES Act funding.